sktometometo/jsk_robot/jsk_spot_robot/README.md

 You can control spot with DualShock3 controller.
 Please see [jsk_spot_teleop](./jsk_spot_teleop/README.md) for more details.

-For development, `record.launch` and `play.launch` are useful for rosbag recording and playing.
+For development, `rosbag_record.launch` and `rosbag_play.launch` are useful for rosbag recording and playing.

 ```bash
 source $HOME/catkin_ws/devel/setup.bash